dev-corp/SPAM-HAM-Classification/README.md

 This is a simple SPAM/HAM Classification from a list of messages.

 ## Motivation
-What could be a perfect way to utilize unfortunate lockdown period?
-Like most of you, I spend my time in cooking, coding and reading some latest research papers on weekends.
+What could be a perfect way to utilize summer holidays period?
+Like most of you, I spend my time in family business, coding and reading some latest research papers on weekends.
 So i got more interest on Data Science,and i have started research on that and learnt Data Science and to explore more i started Projects on ML and NLP.
 This is one of my simple NLP projects *Classifying SPAM or HAM depending on message*

 ## Technical Aspect